 Chemical Techniques-

 In cropping rooms where mushroom flies are detected, ULV should spray 30 ml of Nuvan 76 EC at 22.5g.a.i./100m3 (http://agridaksh.iasri.res.in).
-After the spraying Shut the door and ventilators for two hours.
+After the spraying, shut the door and ventilators for two hours.
 Steer clear of spraying mushroom beds directly.
 Keep track of the 48-hour gap between mushroom spraying and harvesting.
 Permethrin dust can be applied to kill flies without leaving any residue.
 Seven days after casing, beds can also be sprayed with malathion.
-Pyrethrum administrated as smoke or aerosol effectively controls larvae and adults.
-Adults are successfully checked by spraying cypermethrin and fenvalerate on the floors, on the walls and corridors.
+Pyrethrum, administered as smoke or aerosol effectively controls larvae and adults.
+Adults are successfully checked by spraying cypermethrin and fenvalerate on the floors, on the walls, and corridors.

 Cultural Method-

-It is one of the most important method of IPM, which covers any crop production adjustment that lowers the pest population below the Economic Threshold Level ETL.
+It is one of the most important methods of IPM, which covers any crop production adjustment that lowers the pest population below the Economic Threshold Level ETL.
 According to Schlellhorn et, al., (2000), the cultural method of pest control involves intentionally altering agricultural production methods to reduce the number of pests and shield crops from significant financial loss or harm.

 Future Opportunities-

-One of the principal constraints in mushroom production is damage from various pests, including arachnids, insects and nematodes.
+One of the principal constraints in mushroom production is damage from various pests, including arachnids, insects, and nematodes.
 Because bugs are subjected to a strong selection of pesticides, several pest species have evolved resistance to various pesticides in recent decades.
-There will always be a demand for innovative and efficient synthetic chemicals because pesticides are the main weapon used to combat various mushrooms pests.
+There will always be a demand for innovative and efficient synthetic chemicals because pesticides are the main weapon used to combat various mushroom pests.
 However, given the high production cost and pressure from environmental groups, that might not be easily accessible.
-Therefore, using ecologically oriented methods to control pests related to mushroom will be more necessary.
+Therefore, using ecologically oriented methods to control pests related to mushrooms will be more necessary.
 In order to keep the pest population below the economic thresholds, ecological pest control techniques are suitable, sustainable, ecologically sound and economical.

 In the future, applying information and communication technology and implementing all aspects of IPM in mushroom production businesses may have a major impact on protecting mushrooms from a variety of biotic and abiotic challenges.
 In order to meet the problems of the future, it will be essential to concentrate on research facilities and the education of scientists, farmers, and extension agents.
 Thus, these actions could potentially increase mushroom output while also helping to control pests in an environmentally responsible way.
 As a result, it could greatly boost mushroom yield and quality in the days ahead.